Skip to content

 How to Recruit the Right Executive

 Chief Executive Officers regularly grapple with how to recruit the right executive.
 I have recruited top executives and technologists for the past decade and a half.
-Over that same period of time, I have also made hires to my own team.
+Over the same period, I have also made hires to my own team.
 I can tell you with absolute certainty that one of the most devastating mistakes a business can make is picking the wrong person for the job.
 Every hiring executive I know — myself included — has made bad hires.
-In fact, according to a recent Corporate Executive Board survey of hiring executives, every fifth hire is a mistake.
+In fact, according to a recent Corporate Executive Board survey of hiring executives, one in five hires is a mistake.
 A whopping 20% of candidates should not have been hired in the first place.

 The Cost of Bad Hires

-However, where hiring executives really feel it is in the indirect costs caused by the problems the bad hires create.
+However, hiring executives really feel the indirect costs of the problems bad hires create.
 To start, there’s lost morale, lost worker productivity, and job burnout.
 If a new executive turns out to be a real disaster, team members may even quit.
 Clients may go elsewhere as overstretched teams make mistakes and provide lower-quality service.
-Bad senior engineering hires often become manifest in architecture, if not the very code of the software being developed.
+Bad senior engineering hires often manifest in the architecture, if not in the very code of the software being developed.

 Those technical mistakes create delays in product development and time-to-market.
-All told, when you factor these many costs into the equation and when you consider the combined impact of all the bad hires at a single company, the cost is truly stunning.
-The CEO of Zappos Tony Hsieh has estimated that his own bad hires have cost the company well over $100 million.
+All told, when you factor in these many costs and consider the combined impact of all the bad hires at a single company, the cost is truly staggering.

 How to Hire the Right Executive

 So what’s an executive to do?
-I would argue that we need to recruit more intelligently — something we evangelize at The Good Search and at our research division Intellerati.
+I would argue that we need to recruit more intelligently—something we evangelize at The Good Search, which is Powered by Intellerati, our executive research lab and AI incubator.
 When you recruit smarter — and recruit differently than your competitors — you gain a serious competitive advantage in talent acquisition.
 What follows are my top tips on how to recruit the right executive:

 Pursue the Best